 Republic of China Flags

 A rare image (1929,1930s)) of the three flags of the Republic of China together.
-At center, the first national flag, at left the army flag, and at right the Sun Yat Sen flag (now the flag of Taiwan).
+At the center, the first national flag, at left the army flag, and at right the Sun Yat-Sen flag (now the flag of Taiwan).
 Underneath the picture is the slogan “Long live the republic!” (共和萬歲, in traditional right-to-left single-character column order).
 Source

 Free China, Hong Kong, Taiwan, Macau flags.
 These are free to use for personal and commercial projects.

 Topic: china flags,china flags images,china flags pictures,china flags over time

 CHINA-UNDERGROUND.
 Matteo Damiani is an Italian sinologist, photographer, author and motion designer.
 Matteo lived and worked for ten years in China.
 Founder of CinaOggi.it and China-underground.com.